 The problem is that crimes are often the direct result of a drug addiction; instead of being treated like they are sick, people suffering from addiction are treated like criminals and might not get the treatment they need.
 This drug/crime calamity can be a very difficult situation for the government, law enforcement and prisons.
 With over 142,000 inmates, about 92 percent of which are men (Texas Tribune), Texas has the largest prison population in the United States and three of those prisons are in Dallas County.

 There are an estimated 16,389 people in Texas prisons for Driving While Intoxicated (3rd offense) and they are serving anywhere from 5 to 20 year sentences or more.
 Marijuana, heroin and cocaine are also a major cause for concern in Dallas penitentiaries, because people commit crimes that, in the end, are a direct result of drugs.
-“Abusers of crack cocaine and ice methamphetamine frequently commit assaults and shootings to protect their drug operations; they also commit home invasions and robberies to support their drug addictions” (National Drug Intelligence Center).
+“Abusers of crack cocaine and ice methamphetamine frequently commit assaults and shootings to protect their drug operations; they also commit home invasions and robberies to support their drug addictions” (NDIC).

 When someone has multiple charges against them for drug related crimes, they aren’t just in the wrong place at the wrong time.
 They are most likely suffering from a substance addiction.
 Sometimes bigger steps need to be taken in order to make sure that a person doesn’t become a repeat offender.
 Drug court probation is one tool that can help people with addictions to become upstanding citizens, and stay out of prison.
 Maybe people who struggle with addictions should not be treated like they lack moral fiber, but instead be uplifted and helped out of the slump they’re in.

 Governor Rick Perry has made a major impact on drug trafficking, substance addiction and treatment in Texas.
 In 2011, Governor Perry said, “We should continue our investment in border security because the threat of cross-border violence has only grown, as the drug wars escalate.
-I don’t raise the issue of border security as a criticism of our neighbors to the south, but to show our resolve and unity in the struggle, as they deal with a wave of violence unlike anything outside of the world’s war zones”.
+I don’t raise the issue of border security as a criticism of our neighbors to the south, but to show our resolve and unity in the struggle, as they deal with a wave of violence unlike anything outside of the world’s war zones” (On The Issues).